If you think that inversion therapy can only be used for back pain, you couldn’t be further from the truth.

 Did you know that Part of the recovery program in the army is using inversion tables and inverting from various objects like pull-up bars?

-Inversion therapy helps soldiers decompress their training-worn spine, mobilize their joints and increase circulation in their muscles and ligaments, which keeps them flexible, agile, and much more resistant to injuries.
+Inversion therapy helps soldiers decompress their training-worn spine, mobilize their joints and increase circulation in their muscles and ligaments, which keeps them flexible, agile, and much more resistant to injuries. 👉 See the full story HERE.

-5. Stress And Depression Reduction
+5. Reduced Stress and Depression

 Do you remember how much fun it was to hang upside down when you were a kid?